 - segregating incompatible animals.

-Officials of the Canadian Food Inspection Agency (CFIA) monitor compliance with the regulations by
+Officials of the CFIA monitor compliance with the regulations by:

-- doing routine inspection at strategic locations, such as at points of entry to Canada, and at registered establishments, auction markets, assembly yards and roadside blitzes; and
+- conducting routine inspection at strategic locations, such as at points of entry to Canada, and at registered establishments, auction markets, assembly yards and roadside blitzes; and

 - following up on reports of non-compliance.